01 / 05

 No lectures.
 The practical stuff that actually works.

 StarHub, M1, and Singtel stores accept old phones.
 Harvey Norman, Courts, and IKEA take larger electronics.
 Community clubs have NEA e-waste bins.
-That phone in your drawer has gold in it โ let someone recover it.
+That phone in your drawer has gold in it.

 From 1 April 2026, every plastic bottle and metal can has a 10-cent deposit.
-Return it to a reverse vending machine and get it back.
+Return it to a reverse vending machine.
 Check bcrs.sg for the nearest return point.